18 Best Usability Testing Tools in 2024: Comparison Guide

 You can go about this in two different ways:

-1. Prepare usability test cases and ask test participants to complete the task with a “Pass” or “Fail” custom field within the report.
+1. Prepare usability test cases and ask participants to complete tasks with a “Pass” or “Fail” field in the report.

-2. Simply have the tester create an issue whenever they can’t complete a task, using annotations and highlights to drive their point across.
+2. Have the tester create an issue when they can't complete a task, using annotations and highlights.

 Then, your team can go over the reports and find out how to improve the website: